-The Physical Education and Sport Faculty includes eight Physical Education specialists and two football coaches (UEFA A and B Licence) dedicated to run the Football Academy.
-Three members of the Physical Education staff are members of the Senior Leadership Team.
+The Physical Education and Sport Faculty includes eight Physical Education specialists.
+Two members of the Physical Education staff are members of the Senior Leadership Team.
 Five members of the department have a Master’s degree in education, where their studies have been focused on improving the Physical Education needs of the students at Leeds West Academy.
 The Faculty also benefits from the support of a dedicated fully qualified teacher to deliver high-quality Physical Education lessons and competitions to our local partnership Primary Schools.

 A wide range of competitive, recreational and fitness activities are offered to pupils of all ages and abilities.
 The school participates in more than 140 inter-school fixtures annually and has experienced considerable success at city level.

 The main sports played competitively are Athletics, Badminton, Basketball, Football, Netball, Rugby League & Union (via our partnership with the RFU), Table Tennis and Rounders.
 There is a very high uptake of students opting to use the school Fitness Suite.

 The academy has an outstanding Cheerleading provision.
 The “Starlight” team train most nights and this this dedication has proved very rewarding with competition success in England and Europe.

 Details of sports activities which take place outside of school hours can be found on the link pages: Extra Curriculum Timetable.